Joey Bart Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.53 team ERA ranks seventh among all league pitching staffs.
+- The Brewers have the fifth-ranked team ERA across all league pitching staffs (3.53).

-- Brewers pitchers combine to allow 34 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Brewers pitchers combine to allow 36 total home runs at a clip of 1.1 per game (to rank 16th in the league).

-- The Brewers will send Burnes (3-1) out to make his seventh start of the season.
-He is 3-1 with a 4.01 ERA and 27 strikeouts through 33 2/3 innings pitched.
+- Rea (0-2 with a 4.79 ERA and 18 strikeouts in 20 2/3 innings pitched) gets the start for the Brewers, his fifth of the season.

-- In his last time out on Saturday against the Los Angeles Angels, the right-hander tossed six innings, giving up one earned run while surrendering five hits.
+- His last time out was on Sunday against the Los Angeles Angels, when the righty tossed five innings, surrendering two earned runs while allowing three hits.

+- The 32-year-old has an ERA of 4.79, with 7.8 strikeouts per nine innings, in four games this season.
+Opponents have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.